All Episodes

 I mean, that doesn't even make sense.

-That doesn't and then just that that doesn't fit the science, Linda.
+That doesn't fit the science, Linda.

-Go after five year old kids and make them get vaccinated.
+Go after five-year-old kids and make them get vaccinated.

-This point zero zero one percent of children are affected by this virus over the entire life of the virus.
+Even there's an updated CDC stat now, as per the CDC, the Almighty, 0.001% of children are affected by this virus over the entire life of the virus.

-And here's the pro problem.
+And here's the problem.

-Now that we're getting breakthrough cases and everything, natural immunity breakthrough, boosters, breakthrough, fully vaccinated breakthrough.
+Now that we're getting breakthrough cases and everything, natural immunity, breakthrough, boosters, breakthrough, fully vaccinated, breakthrough.

-So you really it doesn't matter if your kids are protected or not.
+So you really, it doesn't matter if your kids are protected or not.

-It's not gonna impact you.
+It's not going to impact you.

 If you can survive the virus, if you can use monoclonals, antivirals, therapeutics, why would you inject a vaccine that doesn't have a reputation of working into your child?